This page is a printable version of: https://www.iow.nhs.uk/getting-involved/help-us-improve/PALS.htm

 Within three working days you will receive an acknowledgement of your complaint and wherever possible you will be invited to discuss your concerns by telephone with either a member of the complaints team or clinical team.
 Where possible early resolution will be encouraged, however if a full investigation is needed it may take longer, for example if the issues raised are complex or we need to speak to several staff members.
 We will of course agree timescales with you and keep you informed of any delays.

 You may wish to contact an independent advocate to assist you in making your complaint; more detail on how this is done can be found in their leaflet below.
 Depending on where you live you can contact them directly by:

 If your complaint includes other agencies, such as social services or primary care trusts (your GP), the complaint letter will be sent to these agencies with your consent and a combined response given.

-You will be offered a meeting to resolve your concerns locally.
-The Advocacy People, local independent health advocacy service can accompany you to this meeting should you wish and can be contacted via the details above.
+You will be offered a meeting to resolve your concerns.
+SWAN Advocacy, local independent health advocacy service can accompany you to this meeting should you wish and can be contacted via the details above.